 Absolutely.
-Exposure to air pollutants can be as much as 100 times higher inside than outdoors.
-The American Lung Association found that most people spend 90% of their time indoors, making it crucial for homeowners to be knowledgeable about indoor air quality (IAQ) in Austin.
+Exposure to air pollutants can be as much as 100 times higher in a building than outdoors.
+The American Lung Association says that most people spend 90% of their time indoors, making it crucial for homeowners to be aware of indoor air quality (IAQ) in Austin.

-Many regular household products create inferior indoor air quality, including:
+Many regular household things contribute to bad indoor air quality, including:

 - Chemicals in parts of carpet, furniture, upholstery and drapes